 Why do older women flirt with younger men?
 The simple answer is that they are "hot" but there are a lot of other factors that play into this phenomenon.

-The Rise of the Cougar
+The Cougar Myth

 Older women and younger men have always been around, whether it was native tribeswomen introducing younger men to the pleasures of adulthood or simply the dramatic angst of The Graduate.
 However, in recent decades the roles of women have changed in Western culture, and older women flirt with younger men so much that they have acquired their own nickname: the cougars.